 It is important to consult with a lawyer about working while on disability.
 If you prove to the SSA that you can indeed work either by earning above your SGA limit or completing trial work periods, they may determine that you no longer need disability benefits.
 Additionally, working while on disability could end up disqualifying you for disability benefits if you make too much money at any time.

 Social Security Lawyers Serving Philadelphia + Bucks County

-The disability attorneys of Young, Marr & Associates have over 20 years of experience helping thousands of Pennsylvania residents qualify for the disability benefits they deserve.
-If you have any questions about the application process, or if you’d like to appeal the denial of an existing claim, we encourage you to call our law offices at (215) 701-6519 in Pennsylvania to arrange for a free and private case evaluation.
+The Bucks County disability attorneys at Young, Marr, Mallis & Associates have over 20 years of experience helping thousands of Pennsylvania residents qualify for the disability benefits they deserve.
+If you have any questions about the application process, or if you’d like to appeal the denial of an existing claim, we encourage you to call our law offices at (215) 515-2954 in Pennsylvania to arrange for a free, private case evaluation.